Magnuww/Master-Wavelet-Flowmatching/README.md

 # master-cleaned-repo

-This is the repository for the code of the masters thesis "INSERT NAME HERE".
+This is the repository for the code of the masters thesis "Wavelet-Domain MLPs for Efficient Synthetic Time Series Generation via Flow Matching".

 # datasets